mhyllander/gpg-bridge-wsl2-ruby/README.md

 WSL distribution, and they will all share the same single Win-bridge running in Windows.

-## Known problems
+## Known and handled problems

-The net/ssh has a hard-coded timeout of 5s when communicating with Pageant.
+Net/ssh has a hard-coded timeout of 5s when communicating with Pageant.
-This does not play well when gpg-agent.exe is the Pageant server, because it will prompt for PIN entry before returning a response.
+This does not work well when gpg-agent.exe is the Pageant server, because the pagent client will probably time out while gpg-agent.exe is prompting for PIN entry.
 The result is that ssh fails unless you are really fast with entering the PIN.

-I have handled this by overriding some of the code in net/ssh to enable setting a custom timeout.
-The default timeout is now 30s.
+I have currently worked around this by overriding a function in net/ssh to enable setting a custom timeout.
+The timeout is now 30s.

 ## Remote Desktop

 When you are using RDP to a remote host, RDP can redirect the local Yubikey smartcard to the remote host, where the remote gpg-agent.exe can access it.

-Sometimes the Yubikey smart card will be blocked on the local host so that the remote host cannot access it.
+Sometimes the Yubikey smartcard will be blocked on the local host so that the remote host cannot access it.
 When that happens you need to restart some local services to free the Yubikey for use on the remote host.

 I have a Windows batch script that I run as Administrator to handle that situation.
 See [rdp_yubikey.cmd](rdp_yubikey.cmd).

+Alternatively, removing and re-inserting the Yubikey seems to let RDP grab the smartcard.